 So, if you stop by a gas station, overdraft by a dollar on a twenty-one dollar purchase at the pump, go inside and overdraft again on a dollar coffee, you’ll owe the bank fifty-six dollars based on the average fee.
 If you wait until the next day, that might become sixty-one to sixty-six dollars.
 It can add up fast.

 Payday loans have become a popular way to borrow money over the years.
 They offer a fast way to borrow small sums over a short period of time.
 Many do not require a specific FICO credit score rating in order to qualify.
 Many direct lenders offer loans and profit off of interest as is normal.
-What an individual wants to look out for is the third-party lender.
+What an individual wants to avoid is any loan company that seems untrustworthy.

 Dealing with unknowns

 Unknown is a broad term but, what this article refers to as unknown are people on the telephone and websites that offer no proof that they are who they say they are.
 Most of us have received calls from businesses we have dealings with, telemarketers, and charities.
 While not nefarious by default, there’s a lot of opportunity for fraud and identity theft to be committed over the phone.